lisajamhoury/olos-template/README.md

 This project is a template for creating an immersive three.js website that features live video feeds, pose detection, and interactive sound from two people.

-On startup, it displays and livestreams the webcam and 3D pose data of both players.
+On startup, it displays and livestreams the webcam feed and 3D pose data of both players.
 There is an option to turn on background removal (using body segmentation) as well.
-Using simple keypresses, you can run interactive audio that is impacted by the 3D pose data.
+Using keypresses, you can also add interactive audio that is influenced by the 3D pose data.

-By default this project runs on recorded vidoes and recorded data so you can see what it looks like.
-Note that the background removal doesn't work when using recorded data.
+By default this project runs on recorded videos and recorded data so you can see what it looks like.
+Please note that the background removal doesn't work when using recorded data.
 See the section on Creating a Peer Connection for instructions on how to work with live webcam and pose detection.

 ## Why Use This

-We created this project from our project Olos, a telematic web performance between Chile and the US.
+We created this template from our project Olos, a telematic web performance between Chile and the US.
 For our project, we built everything from scratch.
-We thought it might be helpful to other people interested in building telematic web performances to have some building blocks to get started.
+We thought it might be helpful to a wider community, to open source some of our building blocks to get started in building telematic web performance.

-This template includes the code:
+This template includes the code to:

-- to create a peer-to-peer connection with one other person
+- create a peer-to-peer connection with one other person
-- to run pose detection and body segmentation on both people
+- run pose detection and body segmentation on both people
-- to stream the video and pose
+- stream the video and pose
-- to create interactive audio
+- create interactive audio
-- to integrate all of this into a basic three.js environment.
+- integrate all of this into a basic three.js environment.

 It does not include: